gonchigars/sql/MongoDB.md

 }
 ```

-Each document is like a card we're putting in our "friends" folder.
-Notice how we don't need to specify an ID - MongoDB automatically creates one for us.

-## Chapter 4: Looking at Your Information (Find)

-Now that we have some information in our collection, let's look at it:
+### Read (Find)

-1. In the "friends" collection view, you should see all the documents you've inserted.
+1. To see all documents, simply view the "friends" collection.
-2. To filter the documents, use the filter bar at the top.
+2. To filter, use the filter bar.
 For example, to find friends older than 28, enter:

 ```json
 { "age": { "$gt": 28 } }